sfu-discourse-lab/GenderGapTracker/README.md

 ## Future directions

-Future research directions include an examination of how female and male quotations are distributed in the articles from different topics and written by female vs. male authors.
 In future versions of the software, we are planning to visualize more fine-grained information about who is being quoted, separating politicians, witnesses and/or victims, from experts (as informed sources of analysis, context and opinion).
 Finally, we are looking into different ways of separating wire copy from the original publication of each news outlet in order to provide a clearer view of the gender gap in Canadian media, produced by the news outlets themselves.

 ## Data